terryl73/Visualizations/README.md

 # Visualizations

-This folder is examples of data visulizations that I've designed that have been used on the news site for S&P Global Market Intelligence.
+This folder is examples of data visualizations that I've designed that have been used on the news site for S&P Global Market Intelligence.

 1. Bubbles - One of a series of graphs that display the location, percent change and premium change for the four largest auto insurance companies in the US.